3 Digital Practices Every Ethical Brand Should Embrace

 With every post, comment, or review, the brand’s image keeps taking or changing its shape.
 For many brands, the real challenge is not creating an image.
 It lies in being aware of it at all times.

 In a digital sense, self-awareness has nothing to do with vanity metrics.
-You need to reflect on each choice and ensure adjustments are made with intention.
+You need to reflect on each choice and ensure that adjustments are made intentionally.
 This means ensuring that the story people see aligns with the one you tell.

 As per a recent study (2024), consumers are willing to pay 51% more for trusted brands.
 This implies that revenue can be directly impacted by brand self-awareness.
 According to a different survey conducted the same year, 82% of participants thought that developing trust would become more crucial over the following five years.
 Regretfully, only 53% of respondents were certain their company would succeed.